pc2/Aurora-HLS/README.md

 The host application offers the following parameters
 ```
 -m megabytes        Specify the amount of data to be transmitted in megabytes.
 -b bytes            Specify the amount of data to by transmitted in bytes.
 This overrides the megabytes seting
 -p path             Path to the bitstream file.
 Default is "aurora_hls_test_hw.xclbin"
 -r repetitions      Number of repetitions of the test.
 -i iterations       Number of iterations of the test inside the kernel
 -f frame_size       The size of the frame in framing mode.
 The size is measured in multiples of the datawidth
 -n test_nfc         Enables the NFC test
 -a use_ack          Enables the acknowledgement between every iteration in the kernel
 -t timeout_ms       The timeout used for waiting on a channel and on finish for the HLS kernels
+-o device_id_offset Offset for selecting the FPGA device id
 -w wait             Wait for enter after loading the xclbin
 -s semaphore        Lock the results file with atomic rename before writing to it

 ```